Lares, Puerto Rico

 Lares ([ˈlaɾes], [ˈlaɾeʔ]) is a mountain town and municipality of Puerto Rico's central-western area.
 Lares is located north of Maricao and Yauco; south of Camuy, east of San Sebastián and Las Marias; and west of Hatillo, Utuado and Adjuntas.
 Lares is spread over 10 barrios and Lares Pueblo (Downtown Lares).
 It is part of the Aguadilla-Isabela-San Sebastián Metropolitan Statistical Area.

-A city adorned with Spanish-era colonial-style churches and small downtown stores, Lares is located on a breezy area that is about 1.5 hours from San Juan by car.
+A city adorned with Spanish-era colonial-style churches and small downtown stores, Lares is located on a mountainous, breezy area that is about 1.5 hours from the capital San Juan by car.

-Lares was the site of the 1868 El Grito de Lares (literally, The Cry of Lares, or Lares Revolt), an uprising brought on by pro-independence rebels who wanted Puerto Rico to gain its freedom from Spain.
-Even though it was soon extinguished it remains an iconic historical event in the history of the island.
+In 1868, Lares was the site of the Grito de Lares (literally, The Cry of Lares, or Lares Revolt), an uprising brought on by pro-independence rebels members of the Revolutionary Committee of Puerto Rico striving for Puerto Rican independence from Spain.
+Even though it was short-lived, it remains an iconic historical event in the history of the island.
+The flag of the revolt, known as the Bandera del Grito de Lares (Grito de Lares flag), is the official flag of Lares.